Geoff Bodine: Racing twilight

 Geoff, brother Todd, and Larry Gunselman started a race team in 2009.
 Geoff attempted to qualify the No. 64 Toyota for the 2009 Daytona 500.
 In 2010, Geoff returned to the Camping World Truck Series for the first time since 2004 with Team Gill Racing at Atlanta.
 He finished 26th with engine problems despite qualifying an impressive 8th.
 In 2011, he drove for Tommy Baldwin Racing in the Sprint Cup Series, alternating between the Nos.
 35 and 36 teams, with sponsorship from Luke & Associates.

 Retirement

 In October 2012, Bodine announced through TheRacingExperts.Com that he was retiring from NASCAR after 27 seasons.
 Bodine said he wanted to spend time with his family and do charitable deeds.

 In June 2012 he opened a Honda Power Sports dealership in West Melbourne, Florida, where he currently resides.

 As of August 2014, Bodine is a Driver Analyst for The Racing Experts, the website that announced his retirement in 2012.
 He is a contributing columnist with articles published monthly.

+Bodine has a book coming out in 2024, titled “All Of It,” per his social media pages.